ZJHSteven/owlbear-rodeo-portals/static/store/index.md

 ## About

-This extension lets you create portals between [supported tokens](#supported-tokens) in order to move character tokens on the map.
+This extension lets you create portals between [supported tokens](#supported-tokens) in order to teleport character tokens on the map.

 You can use the portals as traps, regular portals or teleportation circles.